mattwalmsley/financial-modelling/quant-library/documentation/7_forwards_futures_swaps.md

 #### Applying Arbitrage Principals to Construct the LIBOR Curve

+- Future interest rates can be locked in by applying arbitrage principles on spot rates that exist on today's market.
 - Arbitrage principals acts on tangible, traded assets and given interest rates are not assets themselves, an equivalent collection of assets must be used.
   - Bonds can be used to apply arbitrage principals to interest rates, and more specifically, zero-coupon bonds.
 - The following two portfolios both replicate a 1 USD payment received at time $T_{2}$: